softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 By using an interface you can hide, or encapsulate, how your data access works from the code that does not need to be aware of those details.
 This creates a flexible architecture that allows you to change how things work without rewriting all of your code.
 We see the benefits of this pattern in two ways.

 1. You can quickly implement our services without having to implement a backing SQL database.
-This allows us to focus on the HTTP part of our server and then move over to SQL without changing any of our service code.
+This lets us focus on the HTTP part of our server during this phase and then move over to SQL without changing any of our service code.
-2. You can write data access tests against the memory implementation of the interface and then reuse those tests when we create the SQL implementation.
+2. You can write data access tests against the memory implementation of the interface and then reuse those tests when you create the SQL implementation.

 ⚠ You must place your data access classes in a folder named `server/src/test/java/dataAccess`.